khufuproject/khufu_opinion/README.txt

 Base Framework
 --------------

-RapidGiza is based on the Pyramid_ web application framework.
+khufu_opinion is based on the Pyramid_ web application framework.
 As such, the Pyramid_ api will always be the go-to api for working with the web application.
 Please see the `Pyramid docs`_ for further details.